sethusaim/Scania-Truck-Failure-Prediction-MLFlow/README.md

-# Scania Truck Failure Prediction
+# Scania Truck Failure prediction

 This is an end to end machine learning system with MLFlow integration for predicting the quality of wafer sensors.